joinbox/guidelines/javascript/styleguide.md

 	∙∙∙∙var name;
 	}
 	```
 - Place 1 space before the leading brace, place 1 space between braces and their content.
+Indent Hashes with mutliple key value pairs so that their keys & values start at an equal indentation.

 	```javascript
 	// bad